Belly Dance Program Group Classes

 The Art & Business of Belly Dance Entertainment (Book) – Part 2

 Take your performances to a professional quality level.
 Get all the pro tips and tricks for dancing in different types of venues.
 Learn how to customize for various audiences and types of gigs.
 Learn how to successfully market yourself as a professional performer and start getting paid for your passion.

 Rhythm Identification Course for Belly Dancers w/ Exam (Online Course)

 This an online course with accompanying MP3s for you to listen to and learn to identify 20 of the most common rhythms used in Oriental dance music.
 The Rhythm Identification Course includes descriptions of each rhythm, as well as diagrams showing the structure of each rhythm.

 Become one with the music, as you listen to the oud soloist play their taqsim in a particular maqam.
 Taqsims are improvised melodic solos.
 A maqam is an Arabic musical mode, much like a scale in western music that gives a certain feeling when the listener hears it.
 Learn how to identify the most common maqamat and how to dance to taqsims.

-Beledi is the very soul of Egypt and nothing shows off the Egyptian spirit better than a beledi progression.
-Explore the structure of traditional beledi progression music.
-You will practice dancing to the different sections of the typical beledi progression, with improvisation drills, technique and choreography.
+Baladi is the very soul of Egypt and nothing shows off the Egyptian spirit better than a baladi progression.
+Explore the structure of traditional baladi progression music.
+You will practice dancing to the different sections of the typical baladi progression, with improvisation drills, technique, and choreography.